bankebihariagrawal/Restaurant-React/README.md

    This should start up a server at port number 3001 on your machine.

 Now Open above files in Your editor and in cmd run npm install for installing of node_modules after installing node_modules folder run npm start and your application run succesfully

+# Ignore Build folder

+# Building your own Distribution Folder
+   To build the distribution folder containing your React application, type the following at the prompt:
+      npm run build
+   This should build a distribution folder named build containing all your application files
+# Deploying your React Application
+   1. To deploy your React application you need a server.
+Fortunately we already have the json-server available on our computer.
+   2. Copy the contents of the build folder to the public folder of your json-server (that you created previously)
+   3. Now your React application can be accessed at the link http://localhost:3001/.
+   4. If you are setting up a server on the cloud or anywhere, all that you need to do is copy the contents of the build folder to the server side to deploy your React application.
+The exact procedure depends on the cloud service provider that you choose to use.
+Please consult their documentation to see the procedure to set up the server.